 Violin virtuoso Charlie Siem is one of the world’s most promising young musicians, and an international style muse who has been the face of Dior, Hugo Boss, Giorgio Armani and Dunhill.
 Recently featured in the May 2018 issue of Vanity Fair, Siem is seamlessly bridging the world of classical music, fashion and pop culture with the elegance he brings to the stage each performance.
+He was also profiled in The New York Times.

 Born in London, Siem studied the violin at the Royal College of Music with Itzhak Rashkovsky, and later with Shlomo Mintz, whilst attending Eton College and Cambridge University.
 At only 30 years of age, he became the youngest Professor of Music in the UK (Leeds College of Music).
 He performs with one of the most rare instruments on the classical music stage -- a priceless 1735 Guarneri del Gesù violin once owned by the king of Prussia.